tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 Results from each visit/spot assessment are also captured with various insights like number of students assessed, accuracy of each student, accuracy of students in different grades & subjects etc. which is reflective of the learning level achieved by the student(s).

 The holistic scope for this application will be to provide an indicative status of the **FLN (Foundational Learning & Numeracy)** competencies achieved by students in UP, and benchmark it against the NIPUN Lakshyas.
 The app can also help conduct third party Ghoshna assessment, in order to declare a specific school/block/district as **NIPUN**.

+Before deep-diving into the specifics of the application, let us first understand "What are spot assessments ?"
+**Spot Assessment** is a form of quick dipstick analysis that helps understand the learning levels of any beneficiary.
+In a school, a spot assessment without tech would look like this:-

+1. A mentor goes to a classroom during study hours
+2. The mentor observes teaching inside the classroom
+3. The mentor randomly picks some students and asks a few questions related to the subject
+4. The mentor makes a note of the accuracy and share a feedback for the same with the class teacher & principal

 ------------